Indian Constitution Questions Answers

 A

-A citizen whose Fundamental Rights have been violated can approach the Supreme Court which will issue appropriate writ against the authority
+An individual can move the Supreme Court to issue a writ against the violating authority

 B

-Supreme Court will take note of such violations itself
+The Supreme Court will act on its own in case of such violations

 C